Atarilab/DOOM/README.md

 ./doom.sh -h
 ```

 > **Warning:** Before you run the example scripts provided by Unitree from unitree_sdk, make sure to turn off the sports mode using the Go2 app.
-To do this, toggle off **Device > Service Status > sport_mode** as this will interfere with the additional torque commands passed to the robot.
+Log in to the app using the ATARI Gmail credentials and toggle off **Device > Service Status > sport_mode** as this will interfere with the additional torque commands passed to the robot.

 ## Testing Robot Connection
 Once inside the docker container, you can access the Robot's IP address via `$ROBOT_IP`.
 You can test the connection using: